Cuberto/smooth-feed/README.md

 ## License

-SmoothScrollLayout is available under the MIT license.
+smooth-feed is available under the MIT license.
 See the LICENSE file for more info.